LiaSkarllate-zz/LiaSkarllate/README.md

 *Currently, I am graduating in Computer Science at Universidade Estadual Paulista (UNESP), in Rio Claro/SP.
 Concomitantly, I work as an intern in web development at Casa do Construtor, also in Rio Claro/SP.*

-*Outside of the academic and professional environment, I improve my skills in the area of information security, with a focus on offensive security.*
+*Outside the academic and professional environment, I improve my skills in the area of information security, with a focus on offensive security.*

 ## *About me*